getpelican/pelican/docs/faq.rst

 How do I assign custom templates on a per-page basis?
 =====================================================

-It's as simple as adding an extra line of meta-data to any pages or articles you want to have its own template.
+It's as simple as adding an extra line of metadata to any page or article that you want to have its own template.
 For example, this is how it would be handled for content in reST format::